List of Boy Meets World characters: Shawn Hunter

 Shawn Patrick Hunter (Rider Strong) was born in Ohio and lived in Oklahoma for a while as a child.
 He had been in five different schools before the age of 12.
 Shawn has been the best friend of Cory Matthews for nearly their whole lives, since the two met when Cory fell into an animal pen at a zoo and Shawn came to his rescue.
 Shawn has a personality almost opposite Cory's; Shawn takes more risks and has more of a bad boy image.
-Their personality differences do cause problems between the two a few times, but these problems never destroy their friendship.
-Later seasons depict the relationship between Cory and Shawn as being so intimate that it causes Topanga to be jealous, and several innuendos are made referencing the subconscious homoerotic nature of their friendship.
+This causes problems, but never destroys their friendship.
+Later seasons depict the relationship between Cory and Shawn as being so close that it causes Topanga to be jealous.

 In the first season of Boy Meets World, not much is known about Shawn except that he is Cory's best friend.
 In season two and thereafter, the show begins to focus on Shawn's life as well.
 In the beginning, Shawn lives with both his parents, Chet and Virna Hunter.
 One day, Virna runs off with the trailer and Shawn is left under the care of the Matthews family while Chet chases after his wife.
 When the Matthews find out that Chet will not be returning for a while, Jonathan Turner, a teacher at John Adams High School, offers to take care of Shawn and eventually to become his legal guardian.
 About a year later, Chet comes back and Virna temporarily rejoins her family before eventually taking off again.
 Shawn goes through several ups and downs throughout the show, including briefly joining a cult and nearly succumbing to alcoholism, similar to his father.
 In a later season, Shawn's half-brother Jack arrives in town for college.
 Shawn moves in with Jack and Eric Matthews, Cory's older brother, leaving Chet free to take off again.
 However, on a trip back to town, during which Chet attempts to reconcile with Shawn and promises to finally stay, Chet dies of a heart attack.
 In later seasons, Shawn is able to talk to Chet as a ghost.
 During the final episodes of the series, Shawn discovers that Virna is not his biological mother when she sends him a letter after Chet's death.
 Apparently, Chet was left to take care of Shawn after his biological mother, who was actually a stripper, left shortly after his birth.
 Despite the Matthews family's offer to legally adopt Shawn after he discovers this, Shawn declines, declaring that he still has Jack as family and he still needs to take care of the Hunter clan.